flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 pyflyte build --remote image_spec.py wf
 ```

+## Force Push an Image
 In some cases, you may want to force an image to rebuild, even if the image spec hasn’t changed.
 If you want to overwrite an existing image, you can pass the `FLYTE_FORCE_PUSH_IMAGE_SPEC=True` to `pyflyte` command or add `force_push()` to the ImageSpec.

 ```bash
 FLYTE_FORCE_PUSH_IMAGE_SPEC=True pyflyte run --remote image_spec.py wf